Ubax/a11y-kata/3-pitfalls/3.07-forms/README.md

 - Windows: <kbd>F</kbd>
 - Android: <kbd>Swipe up + down</kbd> to select form fields navigation, then <kbd>swipe down/up</kbd>.
 - iOS: <kbd>Twisting</kbd> to select form fields navigation, then <kbd>Swipe down/up</kbd>.

+Can you understand what is the name of the field?

 </details>

 <details>
 <summary>Hint 2</summary>

 Try selecting checkboxes and radio buttons using a screen reader.
+Can you hear the names for each option?

 </details>